258th Lithuanian Police Battalion: Aftermath

-From Tilsit, the battalion's remnants were moved to the town of Zinkst near the Belgium–Germany border to build fortifications there.
+From Tilsit, the battalion's remnants were moved to the town of Zingst near the Belgium–Germany border to build fortifications there.
 Three weeks later, Lithuanian soldiers were sent to build new power lines at the Swiss border.
 The battalion's former soldiers were captured by the United States Army in early May 1945.

 Some of the battalion's soldiers were transferred to other military units, while other were sent to a special camp on the Rügen island, where Lithuanians, Latvians, Estonians, Russians and Ukrainians were being taught military and intelligence subjects.